Understanding MU stock ratios for better investment decisions

 Sponsored

-As well, it is important to consider MU stock ratios such as price-to-sales, which is currently 3.26.MU’s price to book ratio for the most recent quarter was 1.59, resulting in an 6.95 price to cash per share for the period.
+As well, it is important to consider MU stock ratios such as price-to-sales, which is currently 3.27.MU’s price to book ratio for the most recent quarter was 1.56, resulting in an 6.96 price to cash per share for the period.

 How does Micron Technology Inc. (MU) stock rate among analysts?
 Buy, sell, or hold?